nodejs/modules/GOVERNANCE.md

 consensus.

-If an agenda item cannot reach a consensus, a Team member can call for either a closing vote or a vote to table the issue to the next meeting.
-The call for a vote must be seconded by a majority of the Team or else the discussion will continue.
+If an agenda item cannot reach a consensus, a Team member can call for the item to be decided by a vote or to table the issue to the next meeting.
+In both cases the decision must be seconded by a majority of the Team or else the discussion will continue.
 Simple majority wins.
 Only Active Members participate in a vote.